Argentina v England (1986 FIFA World Cup): Aftermath and legacy

-The two teams have since met twice in World Cup matches.
-Argentina won a round-of-16 match in the shootout at the 1998 FIFA World Cup, after one penalty kick was awarded to each side, David Beckham was sent off, Sol Campbell had a goal disallowed and Michael Owen scored his famous goal.
+The two teams have since met three times in World Cup matches.
+Argentina won a round-of-16 match in the shoot-out at the 1998 FIFA World Cup, after one penalty kick was awarded to each side, David Beckham was sent off, Sol Campbell had a goal disallowed and Michael Owen scored his famous goal.
 At the 2002 FIFA World Cup, the teams met in the group stage, and the match, which began at 12:30 PM UK time, was described as the "longest lunch break in history" as millions in England stopped their jobs and activities to watch the game on TV.
 England won 1–0 courtesy of a foul by Mauricio Pochettino on Michael Owen.
 Beckham's penalty kick won the match for England and Argentina later failed to advance to the knockout round.
+In 2026, the teams met in the semifinals.
+England got off to an early lead after a goal scored by Anthony Gordon before goals by Enzo Fernández and Lautaro Martínez gave Argentina a 2–1 win.

 On 17 August 2015, Maradona visited Ali Bin Nasser, the referee of the 1986 World Cup quarter-final, at his home in Tunisia, and paid tribute to him by giving him an Argentine jersey bearing his signature, and referred to him as "my eternal friend".

 In April 2022, it was announced that the shirt worn by Maradona in that match would be auctioned by multinational company Sotheby's.
 The shirt was property of England's Steve Hodge, who exchanged shirts with Maradona at the end of the match.
-Hodge kept the piece for over 16 years until he lent it to the National Football Museum in Manchester to be exhibited there.
+Hodge had kept the piece for over 16 years until he lent it to the National Football Museum in Manchester to be exhibited there.
 The shirt was estimated to sell for more than £4 million (US$5.25 million).